 For all the perks that come with running a limited company, easy mortgage applications is certainly not one of them.

 Seasoned contractors might recall a golden age when the promise of your estimated earnings and a little goodwill were enough to earn a stamp of approval on your application.
 They might choose to forget, however, this type of borrowing being grossly abused, eventually earning the dubious sobriquet ‘liar loans’.

-The fluctuating nature of dividends and salaries, combined with a tender economy means banks now see company directors as a high risk, and are often reluctant to offer any substantial sums.
-This is a not-insignificant problem, and one our very own MD has run across.
+The fluctuating nature of dividends and salaries, combined with a tender economy means banks now see company directors as a high risk and are often reluctant to offer any substantial sums.
+This is a not-insignificant problem, and one our very own CEO has run across.